Function: modularization

 1.welcome();

-Click on the animation below and see the simulation of the execution, line by line, of the algorithm with the function welcome()“.
+See the animation below for a simulation of the execution, line by line, of the algorithm with the “welcome()” function.

 Creating a function with a Return